Don’t take the bait. Be skeptical!

-What is phishing?
-It's an email that may appear legitimate but is really aimed at stealing your personal credentials.
+Phishing is an email that may appear legitimate but is really aimed at stealing your personal credentials.
 Few things are as annoying as spam, and few things have more potential for data loss and/or identity theft than a phishing attack.

 WVU receives on average approximately 10 million spam and phishing emails each day.
 More than 90 percent of those emails are filtered out, but no filter is perfect.
 Some spam and phishing attempts WILL reach your inbox .
-So what do you do when that happens?
+So, what do you do when you receive a suspicious email?

 - Forward the message as an attachment to email@example.com for processing, per these instructions.

-- If you receive email from someone you don't know, delete it.
-If it really is someone you know, they will try again.
+- Delete it and move on.
+If it really is someone you know, they will try to email you again.